 For all dates related to the grant, including reporting dates, see the TEA Grant Opportunities page.
 If a report due date falls on a weekend or holiday, the report will be due the following business day.
 All dates except the grant ending date may vary slightly as conditions require.

 Grant at a Glance

-This section provides fundamental information pertinent to the grant program.
+This section provides detailed information about the grant program.

 Authorizing Legislation